-- 1.16 In producing the EqIA, various sources of information have been gathered by the Officer team involved in preparing the Plan in order to determine whether the VCHAP is likely to have an impact on, or discriminate against different groups, within the community.
+- 1.17 In producing the EqIA, various sources of information have been gathered by the Officer team involved in preparing the Plan in order to determine whether the VCHAP is likely to have an impact on, or discriminate against different groups, within the community.
 Such sources of information include the most recently available Census data, along with national and local statistics.
-Drafting of the Plan has also included the involvement of a range of organisations and consultees throughout the preparation period, including at the Regulation 18 and formally at the recent Regulation 19 Publication stage of production held January to March 2023 and currently this Focused Consultation Regulation 18 on Alternative Sites and Focused Changes.
-As such the Council will continue to review the approach taken as the Plan progresses from the current Reg 18 to the next Reg 19 stage scheduled for summer 2024 prior to formally submitting the Plan to the Secretary of State for independent examination.
-The process for reviewing the EqIA will continue to run in tandem with the production of the VCHAP which has been an iterative process, reflecting the evolution of the Plan itself. - 1.17 The EqIA produced for the Pre-Submission stage (Reg 19) published in January 2023 provided a screening for the Equality Impacts of the Village Cluster Plan Objectives and Settlement Limit Review in Table 2 (pages 6-8).
+Drafting of the Plan has also included the involvement of a range of organisations and consultees throughout the preparation period, including at the three previous consultation stages.
+As such, the Council will continue to review the approach taken prior to formally submitting the Plan to the Secretary of State for independent examination.
+The process for reviewing the EqIA will continue to run in tandem with the production of the VCHAP which has been an iterative process, reflecting the evolution of the Plan itself. - 1.18 The EqIA produced for the Pre-Submission stage (Reg 19) published in January 2023 provided a screening for the Equality Impacts of the Village Cluster Plan Objectives and Settlement Limit Review in Table 2 (pages 6-8).
 In addition, it considered the site-specific allocations it set out in order to identify whether the plan encouraged equality between different groups.
 This EqIA Addendum provides an assessment of its impact on protected groups categorised by theme rather than by individual site.

-- 1.18 This approach recognises the similarities between the sites being allocated and therefore avoids unnecessary duplication, whilst still presenting the key findings in an accessible format.
+- 1.19 This approach recognises the similarities between the sites being allocated and therefore avoids unnecessary duplication, whilst still presenting the key findings in an accessible format.
 Where the screening exercise identifies that the Village Clusters Housing Allocation Plan has an impact upon one or more groups this is explained in more detail.
 If any negative impact exists, the site allocation has been subject to further consideration.
 The requirement for a full Equality Impact Assessment is considered with the aim of avoiding negative impacts upon the identified group or groups, and to take steps to meet the needs of people from protected groups where these are different from the needs of other people.
-In the instance that an impact on a protected group is identified (either positive or negative) the report will conclude with a proposed method of monitoring that impact.
+In the instance that an impact on a protected group is identified the report will conclude with a proposed method of monitoring that impact.

-- 1.19 The scoping exercise that underpinned the EqIA published in January 2023 is unaltered for this addendum.
+- 1.20 The scoping exercise that underpinned the EqIA published in January 2023 is unaltered for this addendum.
 This determined that the residential land use policies proposed in the Village Clusters Housing Allocation Plan are unlikely to impact upon a person's personal identity or relationships.
 Therefore, the following protected characteristics have been scoped out of this report: gender reassignment, marriage and civil partnership, race, religion, sex and sexual orientation.
 This approach is carried through for the purposes of this EqIA Addendum.

-- 1.20 The screening exercise therefore focused on the potential impact of the objectives and policies within the Plan (positive and negative) on people with the following protected characteristics:
+- 1.21 The screening exercise therefore focused on the potential impact of the objectives and policies within the Plan (positive and negative) on people with the following protected characteristics:

 - Age

 - Disability

 - Pregnancy and maternity

-- 1.21 In addition to these protected groups, the Council has also considered it appropriate to assess the community impacts on other groups within the village cluster areas to ensure a robust assessment has taken place.
+- 1.22 In addition to these protected groups, the Council has also considered it appropriate to assess the community impacts on other groups within the village cluster areas to ensure a robust assessment has taken place.
 The impact of the Plan on the following additional groups (in the context of the protected characteristics as defined by the Equality Act 2010) has therefore also been assessed:

 - Health

 - Place (including 'Rurality')

 - Low Income and Poverty